DhavalKapil/dhavalkapil.github.io/_posts/2016-08-16-Elasticsearch-Lua-GSOC-2016.md

 ---

 layout: post
-title: "Elasticsearch Lua (II)"
+title: "Elasticsearch Lua II"
 author: "Dhaval Kapil"
 excerpt: "Google Summer of Code (GSoC) 2016 report"
 keywords: elasticsearch, lua, client, development, framework, REST, json, gsoc, google summer of code, open source

 ---

-This post is about my [GSOC](https://summerofcode.withgoogle.com/projects/#5987313834262528) project, that I worked on during summer, 2016.
-I worked on adding a test suite and documentation for [elasticsearch-lua](https://github.com/DhavalKapil/elasticsearch-lua).
+This post is about my [GSoC](https://summerofcode.withgoogle.com/projects/#5987313834262528) project, that I worked on during summer, 2016.
+I worked under the [LabLua](http://www.lua.inf.puc-rio.br/gsoc/projs2016.html) organization on adding a test suite and improving documentation for elasticsearch-lua. [elasticsearch-lua](https://github.com/DhavalKapil/elasticsearch-lua).

 > ## Introduction

 [Elasticsearch](https://www.elastic.co/products/elasticsearch) is a distributed, scalable and full-text search engine based on Lucene.
 It provides an HTTP web interface and handles JSON documents.
 It is presently [ranked 1](http://db-engines.com/en/ranking/search+engine) in the category of 'Search engines'.

 [elasticsearch-lua](https://github.com/DhavalKapil/elasticsearch-lua) is a client for Elasticsearch that provides a wrapper over the REST interface for the Lua Programming Language.
-I developed it last as part of [GSOC 2015](https://www.google-melange.com/archive/gsoc/2015/orgs/lablua/projects/dhavalkapil.html) with my mentor [Pablo Musa](http://www.inf.puc-rio.br/~pmusa).
+I developed it as part of [GSoC 2015](https://www.google-melange.com/archive/gsoc/2015/orgs/lablua/projects/dhavalkapil.html) with my mentor [Pablo Musa](http://www.inf.puc-rio.br/~pmusa).

-My GSOC project this year was entitled 'Improve elasticsearch-lua tests and builds' and was a continuation of the work that I had done last year.
+My GSoC project this year was entitled 'Improve elasticsearch-lua tests and builds' and was a continuation of the work that I had done last year.
 Apart from adding a test suite for `elasticsearch-lua` and making it robust, I also decided to work on the documentation of the code.

 > ## Test suite for elasticsearch-lua